 What is Stalking in Texas?

 Stalking charges generally require a course of action that goes beyond phone calls and texts, although those could rise to the level of stalking depending on the content of the communication.
-The prosecutor, court, and potentially jury will look at what the accused’s thoughts were.
+The prosecutor, court, and potentially a jury, will look at what the accused’s thoughts were.
 The mental state requirement for stalking is knowingly.

-What is Knowingly under Texas Law?
+What does it mean to act “Knowingly” under Texas Law?

 The nature-oriented definition of knowingly is as follows: A person acts knowingly, or with knowledge, with respect to the nature of his conduct or to circumstances surrounding his conduct when he is aware of the nature of his conduct or that the circumstances exist.